-In going organic, nutrition in food is higher and you avoid a lot of dangerous chemicals.
+Organic nutrition food is better for you and you avoid a lot of dangerous chemicals.

 An organic pregnancy is desirable, but you may wonder what kind of changes to implement in going organic.
 Depending on your resources, there are a number of practical steps you can take to go completely organic.
 If your resources are limited, there are still steps you can take to implement some of the most crucial.